 Peach perked up.
 “What’s wrong?”

 “What if he’s gonna take us away?
 Did you know Susan has us listed as ‘looking for their forever home’?
 I’m telling you, I’m worried.
-I didn’t want to say anything before, but I don’t like this, Peach.”
+I didn’t want to say anything before, but I don’t like this.”

-Peach became quiet and furrowed his brows.
-After a while, he thumped and said, “Oh no, no sir, no way.
-That’s crazy; why would she do that?!
-Do you think this guy here will abduct us or something?
-This guy only wants to sit here and stare at us.”

-“Appy, do you see one of those carrier things anywhere?
-Because I don’t,” said Peach, telescoping to look around.
+Peach became quiet and furrowed his brow.
+After a while, he thumped and said, “Oh, no, no sir, no way.
+That’s crazy; why would she do that?
+Do you think this guy will abduct us or something?
+I think he only wants to sit here and stare at us.
+Do you see one of those carrier things anywhere?
+Because I don’t.”

 The human picked up a small, black contraption.
-He pointed it at Peach and Appy and made occasional clicking sounds with it.
+He pointed it at Peach and Appy and it started to make occasional clicking sounds.

-“What the thump?!
+“What the thump?
 Peach, what is that?
-What’s he doing now?” asked Apricot.
+What’s he doing now?”

 “Um, I don’t—wait!
 He’s scanning us!
 He’s scanning us, I tell you!
 I bet you a mint leaf it’s for our spacesuits!”
 Peach said excitedly.

 “Peach, you’re off your rocker.”
-Apricot sighed.
+Apricot sighed, and tried to calm her brother.
 “I know what he’s doing.
-He’s just taking pictures,” Apricot said, trying to calm her brother.
+He’s just taking pictures.”

 “I’m serious, Appy.
-Humans fly rockets to space—a hundred miles to the east from here.
+A hundred miles to the east of here humans fly rockets into space.
 Alpha Centauri, here we come!”

 “Oh, Peach, do you need a nap?
 Are you hungry?” asked Apricot, transforming into the perfect loaf and resting against the back of the couch.

-The human kept on clicking, sometimes leaning toward them, then backing away or shifting right or left.
-This went on and on like that, making minutes feel like hours.
-At least it was nice and warm, sitting outdoors in the sunlight, yet not getting too hot.
+The human’s contraption kept on clicking; sometimes he leaned toward them, then backed away, or shifted right or left.
+It went on and on like that, making minutes feel like hours.
+At least it was nice and warm, sitting in the sunlight, yet not getting too hot.

-“Peach, ignore him and try napping,” said Apricot with her eyes closed.
+“Peach, ignore him and try napping,” suggested Apricot, her eyes closed.
 But Peach, whipped into an adventurous frenzy, couldn’t sit still and tried climbing all over the couch.

-Apricot kept quiet about the human.
-She realized he was the one that chatted with Susan about coming over, and there was nothing to worry about.
+Apricot kept quiet about the stranger.
+She realized now he was the one who had chatted with Susan about coming over, and there was nothing to worry about.
 Keeping tabs on Susan’s phone was paying off now.

 She knew the human was only taking pictures and would turn them over to Susan and the rescue.
 Yes, Susan was indeed trying to find them a new forever home, and this guy was trying to help.
 Thump!

-Apricot was hoping all this would be for naught.
-He was a bun servant; that’s true.
-Over time, buns grew on him more and more.
+The human man was a bun servant; that was true.
+Over time, buns had grown on him more and more.
 He had a website—a just-for-fun kind of thing, attributing unhealthy amounts of sarcasm to lagomorphs from all hops of life.
-They were random buns at first, but then he would feature rescue buns looking for forever homes or rescue success stories.
+They were random buns at first, but then he began featuring rescue buns looking for forever homes, or rescue success stories.
 Before the pandemic, he would go to those meet-and-greet events that two local rescues were organizing.
-He would prostrate himself in the x-pens, pretending to beat the ground with his thick forehead.
+He would prostrate himself in the X-pens, pretending to beat the ground with his thick forehead.
 But when no bun was looking, he would sneak in those clicks and steal the buns’ expressions when they were at their cutest.
 He would make up stories about how the buns fly through space and live free of humans and other maladies.